-By the Martin representation theorem, for every positive $L_V$ harmonic function $u$ in $\Gw$ there exists $\nu\in \GTM(\bdw)$ \sth $ u=\BBK_V[\nu]$.
+By the Martin representation theorem, for every positive $L_V$ harmonic function $u$ in $\Gw$ there exists $\nu\in \GTM_+(\bdw)$ \sth $ u=\BBK_V[\nu]$.

-By the Riesz representation theorem, a positive \LVsup $u$ in $\Gw$ can be represented in the form $u=p+h$ where $h$ is the largest \LVhr dominated by $u$ and $p$ is an $L_V$ potential, i.e. a positive \LVsup which does not dominate any positive \LVhr.
+By the Riesz decomposition lemma, a positive \LVsup $u$ can be represented in the form $u=p+h$ where $h$ is the largest \LVhr function dominated by $u$ and $p$ is an $L_V$ potential, i.e. a positive \LVsup function which does not dominate any positive \LVhr.

 A function $u$ is an $L_V$ potential if and only if there exists a positive measure $\tau \in \GTM(\Gw;\Phi_V)$ \sth $u=\BBG_V[\tau]$.
 If $\tau$ is a positive Radon measure then either $\BBG_V[\tau]$ is finite everywhere in $\Gw$ or $\BBG_V[\tau]\equiv \infty$.
 Moreover, $\BBG_V[\tau]<\infty$ if and only if $\tau\in \GTM(\Gw;\Phi_V)$.